 Instant Access to State, County and Municipal Records

-The Alabama Public Records Law was passed in 1923, with the most recent amendments coming in 2004.
-This law aims to ensure that all members of the public in the state have the fundamental right to access all public records.
-Public records held by the state and local government may be accessed and copied by state residents.
+The Alabama Public Records Law was introduced in 1923, with the most recent changes coming in 2004.
+This law aims to ensure that the public can access all public records within the state.
+Any resident of Alabama can request and copy public records held by the state or local government, unless it is prohibited by law.
+This promotes a sense of transparency, as well as safeguarding the accountability of the government.

 To access files: